Support Undergraduate Education

 - Benefit the world, as graduates from all walks of life become leaders in their communities and their workplaces

-From 2005 through 2008, Stanford significantly enhanced its financial aid program:
+In early 2015, Stanford enhanced its financial aid program:

-- All students are expected to help finance their education from summer job income, part-time campus work, and outside scholarships, if available.
+- All students are expected to contribute to their education through summer job income, part-time campus work, and/or outside scholarships, if available.

 The Growing Need

-Today, approximately half of Stanford undergraduates—more than ever before—depend on need-based aid from the university.
+Today, approximately half of Stanford undergraduates depend on need-based aid from the university.

 - Stanford has nearly doubled its funding for need-based financial aid since 2007.